.TH GNUSERV 1 "" "XEmacs Server"

 \fIgnudoit\fP is a shell script frontend to ``gnuclient -batch -eval form''.

-Its use is deprecated.
+Its use is depreciated.
 Try to get used to calling gnuclient directly.

 \fIgnuserv\fP is the server program that is set running by XEmacs to